RICHLAND COUNTY MONTANA

 Contact the Health Department to obtain a food service plan review packet.
 You will need to have the basic details-the who, what and where-developed in order to complete the packet.
 You MUST complete and submit the packet, obtain approval, complete the license form and submit fees BEFORE you open for business.
 It's a good idea to contact the Health Department prior to purchasing or leasing a space to ensure the existing structure will meet state requirements.

 Once you complete and submit the packet and all state requirements are met, the Sanitarian will schedule a licensing inspection, where she will meet you at your space to complete a pre-opening inspection.
 You will then complete the license form and submit fees.
 This must take place BEFORE you open for business.
-License fees are subject to change based on legislation, and currently are $85 for an establishment with two or fewer employees, and $135 for an establishment with three or more employees.
+License fees are subject to change based on legislation.
 License fees are submitted to the State Health Department and can only be accepted by check or money order.
+Current license fee schedule

 Is the health license the only thing I need to operate?